Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

   learn more about adding visual observations to an agent [here](Learning-Environment-Design-Agents.md#multiple-visual-observations).

-- **Training with Environment Parameter Sampling** - To train agents to be adapt to changes in its environment (i.e., better generalize), the agent should be exposed to several variations of the environment.
+- **Training with Environment Parameter Randomization** - To train agents to be adapt to changes in its environment (i.e., better generalize), the agent should be exposed to several variations of the environment.
 Similar to Curriculum Learning, where environments become more difficult as the agent learns, the toolkit provides